 - 1. A completed application, including three short essay questions, and nonrefundable \$30 application fee. - 2.
-Official transcript(s) showing all high school work, grades, and test scores.
-Transfer students must also submit transcript(s) showing all high school and college work attempted, grades, and test scores, if applicable.
-Transfer students over the age of 25 may be exempt from providing a high school transcript. - 3.
+Official transcript(s) from all high schools and colleges and universities attended.
+A student's admission status is considered incomplete until all official transcripts are received. - 3.
 Official scores from the SAT (Scholastic Aptitude Test) or the ACT (American College Test) may be sent directly to Brevard College (SAT Code 5067, and ACT Code 3074).
 For international students to whom English is a second language, the TOEFL (Test of English as a Foreign Language) scores are required if SAT/ACT is not available. - 4.
 Students wishing to be considered for degree programs in music must audition with a member of the Brevard College music faculty.
 Music auditions are scheduled directly through the Music Department.
 Admission to Brevard College does not guarantee admission to the Music Department.